 - Companies get mostly free postings on the platform, except for a few categories of products where the listings is paid.

 WordPress Value Propositions

-- Website owners get an easy to set up blogging platform for free, with the possibility to expand its capability with plugins and extensions.
+- Website owners get easy to set up a blogging platform for free, with the possibility to expand their capability with plugins and extensions.